lmanul/424/by_laws/index.md

 of such notice shall constitute a warranty and representation by the Unit Owner who has received such offer, to the Board of Managers on behalf of the other.
-Unit Owners, that such Unit Owner believes the Outside Offer to be bona fide in allrespects.
+Unit Owners, that such Unit Owner believes the Outside Offer to be bona fide in all respects.
 Within twenty days after receipt of such notice, the Board of Managers may elect, by notice given within Five days after making such election, and in any event, within said twenty day period, to such Unit Owner, by certified or registered mail, to purchase such Unit, together with the